-- 1 c. of all-purpose flour
+- 1 cup all-purpose flour

-- 1 c. of powdered full cream milk
+- 1 cup powdered full cream milk

-- 1/2 c. of white sugar
+- 1/2 cup white sugar

-- 1/3 c. of butter, melted and cooled
+- 1/3 cup butter melted and cooled

 First, prepare the polvorón mold.
 Make sure it’s clean and dry.

 Toast the flour in an oil-free pan until lightly browned and nutty in aroma.
 Cool completely.
 Otherwise, the milk and sugar will melt if mixed with the hot flour and you’ll end up with a pasty mixture.
 So, cool the flour.

-- Fill the mold with the mixture.
+Fill the mold with the mixture.
 Use the back of a spoon to press the mixture into the mold to make sure it is firmly packed.

 Push the mold handle to release the polvorón.
 Repeat for the rest of the mixture.

 I like to stack my polvorón in a container, separating the layers with non-stick paper.
 Then, I freeze the polvorón prior to wrapping.